-As a postdoc in the Civitello Lab at Emory University, I am developing research projects investigating the ecology of Schistosoma species (a group of disease-causing Trematode parasites) across spatial and temporal scales in Tanzania.
-I am especially interested in how environmental gradients and interspecific interactions may impact transmission potential within this neglected tropical disease system.
+As a postdoc in the Civitello Lab at Emory University, I am investigating the ecology of Schistosoma haemotobium (a human disease-causing trematode parasite) and its intermediate snail hosts (Bulinus species) across spatial and temporal scales in Tanzania.
+I am especially interested in how inter/intra-specific interactions and climatic dependencies may impact and interrupt transmission potential within this neglected tropical disease system.

 My previous work was in ornithology and avian malaria disease ecology.
 Scroll down to see projects and check out my Google Scholar page.